Fault-Tolerant Quantum Gates with Defects in Topological Stabiliser Codes: Topological Stabiliser Codes and Defects

 \subsubsection{Holes}

-A \textit{hole} or \textit{puncture} is a compact region of the code where the stabilisers are removed from the Hamiltonian (so that this region is equivalent to the vacuum).
-The boundary of such a hole is thus similar to a code boundary, and acts as a topological defect.
+A \textit{hole} (or \textit{puncture}) is a compact region of the code where the stabilisers are removed from the Hamiltonian (so that this region is equivalent to the vacuum).
+The resulting code boundary may condense topological excitations, in which case the hole is a topological defect.
 For example, the surface code admits two types of boundaries; \textit{rough} boundaries which can condense electric charge ($e$) excitations and \textit{smooth} boundaries which can condense magnetic flux ($m$) excitations \cite{BravyiKitaev}.
-It correspondingly admits two types of holes (those with rough and smooth boundaries respectively) that condense $e$ and $m$ type excitatons respectively.
+This code correspondingly admits two types of holes (those with rough and smooth boundaries) that condense $e$ and $m$ type excitations, respectively.
 The boundaries of holes are closed loops (or, more generally, hypersurfaces) of some finite size, independent of the size of the code.
-This means that holes can be moved around through the bulk of the code, allowing for braiding.
+This compactness allows holes to be moved around through the bulk of the code, allowing for braiding.

 To illustrate how such holes can be used to encode quantum information, consider the example of the two dimensional surface code.
-As discussed above, holes in a two dimensional surface codes can be constructed to have rough boundaries that allow $e$ excitations, but not $m$, to condense.
+As discussed above, holes in a two dimensional surface code can be constructed to have rough boundaries that allow $e$ excitations, but not $m$ excitations, to condense.
 Consider introducing a pair of holes of this type into a surface code.
 Assume that there is no total net charge across the pair.
 We may then associate a logical qubit with the charge in the region of either of the holes; i.e.~the parity of $e$ excitations in this region.
 Provided the holes are separated by a distance, $d$, this parity can only be changed by an operator of weight at least $d$.
-Similarly, provided each hole has a circumference of at least $d$, the parity can only be distinguished by an operator of weight at least $d$.
+(Here and in what follows, all distances are measured in terms of number of qubits along a path in the lattice.)
+Similarly, provided each hole has a circumference (i.e.~shortest path enclosing the hole) of at least $d$, the parity can only be distinguished by an operator of weight at least $d$.
 We can thus define a logical qubit with computational basis states $|\bar{0}\rangle$ and $|\bar{1}\rangle$ corresponding to even and odd parity of $e$ excitations respectively in the region of either hole.